 Instructions

-• SEASONINGS: In a small bowl, combine the cumin, paprika, turmeric, curry powder, garlic powder, and optional red pepper flakes.
-Add salt and pepper to personal preference; I add 1 and 3/4 teaspoon fine sea salt and 1 and 1/4 teaspoon pepper.
+• In a small bowl, combine cumin, paprika, turmeric, curry powder, garlic powder, and optional red pepper flakes.
+Add salt and pepper to personal preference; I add 1 and 3/4 teaspoon salt and 1 and 1/4 teaspoon pepper.
 Stir seasonings to combine and set aside.

-• ASSEMBLY: Divide quinoa evenly among 4-6 bowls.
-Top with roasted veggies, the crispy chickpeas, and a chopped (or thinly sliced) avocado.
-Drizzle the sauce generously over bowls.
-If desired, add any leftover kale to the bowls (See Note 2).
+• Divide quinoa evenly among bowls.
+Top with roasted veggies, crispy chickpeas, and a chopped (or thinly sliced) avocado.
+Drizzle sauce generously over bowls.
+If desired, add any leftover kale to the bowls (see note 2).

 Recipe Notes

-Note 2Kale: If you want to add kale to the bowls, coarsely chop up the remaining kale (leftover from the sauce) and rinse under cold water.
-Sprinkle with a little salt and massage with your hands to soften.
-Massage for about 1 minute and then rinse the kale again.
-Dry thoroughly and then add to the bowl.
+Note 2: If you want to add kale to the bowls, coarsely chop up the remaining kale (leftover from the sauce) and rinse under cold water.
+Sprinkle with a little salt and massage with your hands to soften, about 1 minute, then rinse the kale again.
+Dry thoroughly and add to the bowl.
 I usually add some freshly squeezed lemon to the kale.

 More Recipes You'll Love